-The following table sets forth information concerning the grant of stock options to each of the Named Executive Officers in fiscal year 2003.
+The following table sets forth information concerning the grant of stock options to each of the Named Executive Officers in fiscal year 2005.

-Option Grants in Last Fiscal Year
+Option/ SAR Grants in Last Fiscal Year

-Number of Shares Underlying % of Total Options Granted Exercise or Value at Annua of Stoc Appre Realizable Assumed I Rates k Price ciation on Term Name Options Granted In Fiscal Year 1 Base Price (\$/sh) Expiration Date 5% (\$) 10% (\$) J. Brian Patsy Eric S. Lombardo Paul W. Bridge, Jr. Donald E. Vick, Jr. 10,000 2,500 21% 5% \$1.95 \$1.95 8-1-13 8-1-13 10,751 2,688 26,480 6,620
+Potential I

+Value at A

+Number of Annual 1 Rates of

+Shares Stock

+Underlying % of Total Apprecia

+Options/ Options/SARs Exercise or Option Term 3

+SARs Granted In Base Price Expiration

+Name Granted Fiscal Year1 (\$/share)2 Date 5% (\$) 10% (\$)

+J. Brian Patsy

+William A. Geers

+Paul W. Bridge, Jr.

+Donald E. Vick, Jr.

-Stock options exercisable into 47,500 shares of Common Stock were granted to all employees and Non-employee Directors of the Company as a group during fiscal year 2003.
+1 Stock options exercisable into 10,000 shares of Common Stock and 25,000 SARs were granted to all employees as a group during fiscal year 2005.
+No options were granted to any of the named executive officers.